nrennie/nrennie.rbind.io/content/blog/2023-02-17-making-pretty-pdfs-with-quarto/index.md

 ```
 You *could* also define a colour for the page background but I'd recommend against that most of the time.
 Some people still print PDFs - and you don’t want to be the person who sends in their CV with a dark background colour and only half of gets printed because there's not enough ink in the printer...

 So let's get onto adding that sidebar!
-This LaTeX code chunk, adds a coloured bar (with the `light` colour`) on the right hand side which spans the entire height of the page, and is 3cm wide.
+This LaTeX code adds a coloured bar (with the `light` colour) on the right hand side which spans the entire height of the page, and is 3cm wide.

 ```latex
 %% Let's add the border on the right hand side